ANLAB-KAIST/NBA/README.md

 ## Disclaimer

 * The IDS source code is not available to the public, as it contains a derivation from industry-tranferred code from [Kargus](http://shader.kaist.edu/kargus/).
-  - Though, you could refer other open-source codes, such as [a GPU implementation of the Aho-Corasick algorithm in Snap](https://github.com/wbsun/g4c/blob/master/g4c_ac.h).
+  - You could refer to other open-source code, such as [a GPU implementation of the Aho-Corasick algorithm in Snap](https://github.com/wbsun/g4c/blob/master/g4c_ac.h).
-  - In the future, we are going to provide a better, cleaned up implementation without depending on proprietary sources.
-* In the paper, we used Intel DPDK version 1.7 but migrated to 1.8 after submission.
+* We used Intel DPDK v1.7 for the EuroSys 2015 paper, but have now upgraded to v1.8.

 ## How to compile